Ayurveda in India - Pure Bliss in an Oriental Setting

 Ayurveda is becoming increasingly popular amongst people searching for effective alternative treatments.
 Our Ayurveda hotels in India combine ancient knowledge with modern luxury to provide the optimum Ayurveda experience.

-We offer Ayurveda and yoga holidays in India and Sri Lanka, where Ayurvedic knowledge originates from.
+We offer Ayurveda and yoga holidays in India and Sri Lanka, where Ayurvedic knowledge originates from as well as Western Europe and Eastern Europe.

 Many of our Ayurveda hotels in India offer stays exclusively for guests interested in undertaking Ayurvedic treatments such as Panchakarma (Ayurvedic detox).
 The recommended duration of such treatment is two-three weeks or more.
 The main aim of Panchakarma is to cleanse the body, however the treatment is very individual and each guest can discuss their objectives (e.g. burn-out prevention, mental balance, healthy digestive system) with an Ayurvedic doctor shortly after arrival.
 Intensive Ayurvedic treatments include full board, as the Ayurvedic diet is one of the most important parts of the therapy.